 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each pink, film-coated oval tablet, debossed and scored with "5" to the left side of the score and "12.5" to the right side of the score, "N" on the other side of the tablet contains cilazapril 5 mg and hydrochlorothiazide 12.5 mg.
+Each pink, film-coated, oval tablet, debossed and scored with "5" to the left side of the score and "12.5" to the right side of the score, and "N" on the other side of the tablet contains 5 mg of cilazapril and 12.5 mg of hydrochlorothiazide.
 Nonmedicinal ingredients: copovidone, lactose monohydrate, sodium stearyl fumarate, starch, and talc; color coating: iron oxide red, iron oxide yellow, polyethylene glycol, polyvinyl alcohol, talc, and titanium dioxide.

 How should I use this medication?

 The usual recommended dose of this medication is one tablet taken once a day, with or without food.
 The dose will depend on your response to the medication, and on your liver and kidney function.
 This medication should be taken at the same time each day, preferably in the morning.
 This combination medication is used to make dosing more convenient for people who are already taking both of these medications, cilazapril and hydrochlorothiazide, separately.